-The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost protect proprietary in order to the information.
+The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost in order to protect the proprietary information information.
 A requirement transportation cost publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.

-Please illustrate how confidential information could be derived if the Commission's reporting requirements are changed?
+Q. Please illustrate how confidential information could be derived if the Commission's reporting requirements are changed?

-This was fully discussed in Docket No. 830001-PU.
-16 A April 24, 1984, the Commission considered Tampa Electric's request for reconsideration of Order No. 12645, entered in the same docket (Generic Fuels Issues).
-Tampa Electric sought reconsideration of that portion of Order No. 12645 pertaining to which cost information should be considered Tampa Electric's specific concern was that confidential. disclosure of F.O.B mine mouth and F.O.B plant price for coal, in conjunction with available delivered prices at terminal facilities, would result in the disclosure of proprietary confidential business information.
+A. This was fully discussed in Docket No. 830001-PU.
+On April 24, 1984, the Commission considered Tampa Electric's request for reconsideration of Order No. 12645, entered in the same docket (Generic Fuels Issues).
+Tampa Electric sought reconsideration of that portion of Order No. 12645 pertaining to which cost information should be considered confidential.
+Tampa Electric's specific concern was that disclosure of F.O.B mine mouth and F.O.B plant price for coal, in conjunction with available delivered prices at terminal facilities, would result in the disclosure of proprietary confidential business information.
 The Commission agreed and determined that the F.O.B. mine mouth and plant prices should be reported on a "specified confidential" basis.
 The same circumstances exist today and the need for confidential treatment is just as critical now as it was in 1983.

-Q. Eow would you recommend the Commission approach its outy of implementing Section 366.093, Florida Statutes?
+2. Bow would you recommend the Commission approach its duty of implementing Section 366.093, Florida Statutes?

-In the case of Tampa Electric's transportation affiliates, the test should be: is there a reasonable probability the information in question will - that disclosure of adversely affect the affiliated company and, ultimately, Tampa Electric and its Customers?
-If so, information should be treated as specified confidential is exempt from public disclosure. information which Section 366.093, Florida Statutes, does not appear require a 100% probability of harm.
-In the case of bids or other contractual data, the test is only whether would "impair" the efforts of the public utility contract for services on favorable terms.
-If certain information is disclosed and the disclosure only aids but does not guarantee a competitor's ability to compete with Tampa Electric's transportation affiliates, then this information ought to be protected, even though its disclosure would not ourrantee that the competitor will take business away from the Tampa Electric affiliate.
-Any more stringent or absolute a standard for confidentiality would demand more than is required under the statute.
+In the case of Tampa Electric's transportation affiliates, is there a reasonable probability the test should be: the information in question will that disclosure of adversely affect the affiliated company and, ultimately, .
+Tampa Electric and its Customers?
+If so, then the information should be treated as specified confidential disclosure. public exempt from information which is Section 366.093, Florida Statutes, does not appear to require a 100% probability of harm.
+In the case of bids or other contractual data, the test is only whether it the efforts of the public utility "impair" contract for services on favorable terms.
+If certain information is disclosed and the disclosure only aids but does not guarantee a competitor's ability to compete with Tampa Electric's transportation affiliates, to be protected, even though information ought disclosure would not quarantee that the competitor will take business away from the Tampa Electric affiliate. more stringent or absolute a standard for confidentiality would demand more than is required under the statute.
 Stated differently, if the statute is administered in such a way as to prohibit only the disclosure of a specific cost, but not a myriad of related information bits or "hints" which enable a resourceful competitor to pinpoint come very close to the specific cost, then the protection afforded by the statute will indeed be hollow.
 In short, we advocate fully disclosing to the Commission the information it needs to perform its utility oversight function but because of the extreme sensitivity of the information, we advocate disclosing as little as possible to publicly accessible sources.
 Utility customers are the ultimate beneficiaries of this protection, and we hope the Commission will continue to administer the statute in a manner which maximizes such protection.